brooks-code/silver-broccoli/README.md

 ## Data-Curious?

 This app wouldn't be without some data processing.
-You can find more information about the process (soon).
+You can find more information about the process *(soon)*.
 The documentaion outlines the steps involved in exploring and transforming the provided data to bring you this interactive storytelling experience.

 ## Further learning

-A tutorial about some elements of this project will be available soon.
+A tutorial about some elements of this project will be available *soon*.

 Challenge: I've put quit a lot of energy to implement the good practices I'm aware of, and this makes me even more eager to learn and improve.

 I'm pretty sure a lot can be optimized, so I've had this idea where you can step in.
 Let's call it the ReFacto Challenge: feel free to improve the app's performance, scalability, and maintainability.
-Tackle the ReFacto challenge and share your optimizations.
-More about it soon.
+Tackle the ReFacto challenge and share your optimizations. *More about it soon*.

 ## Contributing